 - Contracts, transition and establishment phase: June to September 2014

 - SHS inner city Sydney services commence: 1 October 2014

 Guidelines for SHS providers

 Practice Guidelines have been developed to assist SHS providers to continue to innovate, build on lessons learned across the sector and bring together evidence that supports the most effective ways to address homelessness in NSW.
 The guidelines focus on:

 - SHS outcomes and role within a broader homelessness service system,

 - service delivery framework and design,

-For more information please refer to the contracting approach frequently asked questions (PDF) or contact the Reform Team on 02 8753 9215 or email us at GHSH@facs.nsw.gov.au.
+For more information please contact the Reform Team on 02 8753 9215 or email us at GHSH@facs.nsw.gov.au.